Tornado slams Little Rock, shreds rooftops, flips vehicles

 “Please stay off the roads and away from the affected areas to allow emergency responders to work,” Scott tweeted.

-More than 350,000 people were at risk from what the National Weather Service called a “confirmed large and destructive tornado.”

-Passengers and airport employees at Clinton National Airport took shelter in bathrooms and were ordered to stay there until 3:45 p.m.
-Aerial footage showed several rooftops were torn from homes in Little Rock and nearby Benton.

-Nearly 70,000 customers in Arkansas were out of power in the afternoon, according to poweroutage.us, which tracks outages.
+Nearly 70,000 customers in Arkansas lost power, according to poweroutage.us, which tracks outages.

-About 32,000 were without power in neighboring Oklahoma, where where wind gusts between 50 and 60 mph fueled fast-moving grass fires.
+About 32,000 were without electricity in neighboring Oklahoma, where where wind gusts of up to 60 mph fueled fast-moving grass fires.
 People were urged to evacuate homes in far northeast Oklahoma City, and troopers shut down portions of Interstate 35 near the suburb of Edmond.

 More outages were reported in Kansas, Missouri and Texas.